Notes to Editors

-- Aldi is the UK’s highest paying supermarket.
+- Aldi is currently the UK’s highest paying supermarket.
 Store Assistants will receive a minimum hourly rate of £8.85 nationally and £10.20 in London from 1st February 2018.
 This is significantly higher than the Government’s National Living Wage and also above the Living Wage Foundation’s recommended rates.

 - Aldi’s investment in people was recognised at the Grocer Gold Awards, which celebrate outstanding achievement and practice across the grocery sector – Aldi was crowned ‘Employer of the Year’ 2017.

 - Aldi has a five year partnership with the Teenage Cancer Trust – its fundraising target of £5m will go towards helping the trust to reach out to every young person with cancer in the UK.